equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 # 2. Hello Python!

 Python is a high-level scripting language.
 It's quite flexible and has a well supported package library that allows it to do everything from scientific computing to running a twitter bot.
-The ease of use of Python does come at something of a tradeoff in performance, however in most cases the faster code development will more than offset the extra time required to run the code.
+The ease of use of Python does come at something of a tradeoff in performance, however in most cases the faster code development will more than offset the extra time required to run the code

 For historical reasons currently Python 2 and 3 exist as slightly different languages, Python 2 support will end later this year and so it's not particularly worth going into the differences between the two except to suggest using Python 3.

 Another key point is that Python is named after 'Monty Python', hence it is somewhat obligatory that any tutorial in the language include slightly too many references to 1970s British comedy.
 It is noted in advance that including jokes is a generally poor design choice for any real code.

 ## 2.1 Command line Interpreter

 Open up the python command line interpreter (CLI) with the `python` command from your terminal emulator.
 As Python is an interpreted language, each line is read and executed in order.
 Thanks to this feature, we can use a Python terminal and simply give it Python code to execute

 Obviously, the first thing we do in any language is print the string "Hello World", I have it on good authority that the exclamation mark at the end of this string is strictly optional.